Body farm: United Kingdom

 Several universities in Britain have used animal remains to understand human taphonomy but there are currently no facilities that use human remains.
 Pigs are commonly studied but they are useful in this field only to a certain extent since they don't carry the same illnesses or obtain the same injuries as humans that affect cause of death or how the body decomposes.
 Professor Sue Black has argued that human body farms are unnecessary as they frequently use old people's bodies which are not as representative of the average murder victim and animal bodies are just as good.
-The UK can use the research provided by the facilities in other parts of the world, their climate is different from that in the US and bodies decay differently in differing environments and weather and with different flora and fauna that contribute to decomposition.

 Body donations

 Procedures vary from country to country.
 Canadian forensic anthropology facilities can access a body when a person has decided to donate their own body and signed a form to ensure their wishes are carried out after the death.
 Others may allow a family member, the legal next-of-kin, to donate human remains.
 Unknown/unclaimed bodies have been accepted for donation in the USA although some consider this as unethical.

 The body farms will reject a donation if the person had been infected with the human immunodeficiency virus (HIV), hepatitis, or antibiotic-resistant bacteria.